Climate and Average Weather Year Round in Melbourne Australia

-The warm season lasts for 3.0 months, from December 15 to March 16, with an average daily high temperature above 74°F. The hottest day of the year is February 3, with an average high of 79°F and low of 58°F.
+The warm season lasts for 3.0 months, from December 15 to March 16, with an average daily high temperature above 74°F. The hottest month of the year in Melbourne is February, with an average high of 78°F and low of 58°F.

-The cool season lasts for 3.5 months, from May 23 to September 7, with an average daily high temperature below 60°F. The coldest day of the year is July 23, with an average low of 43°F and high of 55°F.
+The cool season lasts for 3.5 months, from May 23 to September 7, with an average daily high temperature below 60°F. The coldest month of the year in Melbourne is July, with an average low of 44°F and high of 55°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.